 Upper High School English Literature Teacher

-- Design curricula for, and teach courses in, American Literature, British Literature, Creative Writing and SAT Preparation for 10th, 11th- and 12th-grade students.
-Focuses include alignment with departmental standards and the Expected Schoolwide Learning Results (ESLRs); differentiation of planning and instruction for a linguistically and culturally diverse student population; and classroom integration of technology and 21st-century literacy skills.
+- Designed curricula for, and taught courses in, American Literature, British Literature, Creative Writing and SAT Preparation for 10th, 11th- and 12th-grade students.
+Focuses included alignment with departmental standards and Expected Schoolwide Learning Results (ESLRs); differentiation of planning and instruction for a linguistically and culturally diverse student population; and classroom integration of technology and 21st-century literacy skills.

 August 2008 – June 2009

 - Designed, updated and oversaw implementation of departmental curricula for all three divisional levels, oversaw in-school ESL testing and student placement decisions, coordinated ESL teachers’ schedules and ordered new materials.
 Supported core subject teachers to enable them to address the needs of ESL students in their classrooms.

 - Addressed the language learning needs of ESL students in the Middle and High Schools through a blend of sheltered pull-out courses, in-class support, and after-school assistance.
 Designed and delivered lessons to improve students’ reading, writing, speaking and listening skills, aligned with departmental curriculum and ESLRs.

 - Scheduling and Calendar Committees

 - ESL and Learning Support Focus Group / Action Committee

 - Minecraft in Education (presenter), YIS, 2014.